amoreira2/Lectures/chapters/01/what-is-quant-investing.md

 There are different types of "quants":

-- High frequency traders (Citadel, Virtu)
+- High frequency traders (Citadel, Virtu, Susquehanna, Wolverine )

  They trade in and out within minutes, hours.
-Their edge comes mostly from information technlogy and being able to process information extremely quickly.
+Their edge comes mostly from information technology and being able to process information extremely quickly.

- - Statistical arbitrage (ADR arbitrage, ETF arbitrage, twin stocks, index arbitrage)
+ - Statistical arbitrage (ADR arbitrage, ETF arbitrage, twin stocks, index arbitrage, Merger arbitrage, event arbitrage)

  Trading horizon is days to weeks.
-Edge comes of having reliable statistical models of these relationships and understanding when past relationships might breakdown
+Edge comes of having reliable statistical models of these relationships and understanding when past relationships might breakdown.

  - Fundamental quant (Blackrock, DFA, Bridgewater, AQR,Vanguard)